willardshikami/hit-fe/README.md

-# projectstack
+# Techie
-app about your project and the stack you're using
+Share your story as a Techie